rdragos/karpathy.github.io/about.md

 permalink: /about/
 ---

-I am **Andrej Karpathy**, a PhD student at Stanford working on Deep Learning.
-My [academic website](http://cs.stanford.edu/people/karpathy/) has much more information.
+I am a 3rd year PhD student at University of Bristol working at KU Leuven under the supervision of Prof. Nigel Smart.
+My interests range from multiparty computation, applied cryptography to algorithms and data structures.

+In my spare time I have created a list with MPC resources both software and theory.
+Check it out [here](https://github.com/rdragos/awesome-mpc) and feel free to contribute!